aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 const defaultGroup = Group.fromDefaultGroup(this, "DefaultGroup");
 ```

 If not specified a schedule is added to the default group.
-However, uou can also add the schedule to a custom scheduling group managed by you:
+However, you can also add the schedule to a custom scheduling group managed by you:

 ```text
 const group = new Group(this, "Group", {